since1968/stat-blocks/homebrewery/src/hoplite.markdown

 > #### Hoplites and History
 > While the hoplite existed in the real world, my inspiration for this archetype is taken from popular culture, not from history.
 My intent is to capture the cinematic fighting style of Achilles in the movie "Troy," especially in his epic fight with Hector, rather than create an accurate historical representation of a hoplite.

+#### Remarkable Athlete
+Starting at 7th level, you can add half your proficiency bonus (round up) to any Strenght, Dexterity, or Constitution check you make that doesn't already use your proficiency bonus.

+You can also use a bonus action on your turn to gain advantage on the next Dexterity (Acrobatics) or Strength (Athletics) check you make during the same turn.

+#### Monomachía Master
+You master the art of single combat.
+At 10th level, you gain advantage on any grapple checks you make.

+Additionally, other creatures provoke an opportunity attack from you when they enter the reach you have with your doru.

-#### Dirty Fighting
+#### Rapid Strike
-Starting at 15th level, you learn to dishearten your opponent with your brutal techniques.
-If you have advantage on a weapon attack or unarmed strike against a target on your turn, you can forgo that advantage to attempt a stunning strike.
-The target must succeed on a Constitution saving throw or be stunned until the end of your next turn.
+Starting at 15th level, you learn to trade accuracy for swift strikes.
+If you take the Attack action on your turn and have advantage on an attack roll against on one of your targets, you can forgo the advantage for that roll to make an additional attack against that target as part of the same action.
+You can do so no more than once per turn.

 #### Strength Before Death
 Starting at 18th level, your fighting spirit can delay the grasp of death.
 If you take damage that would reduce you to 0 hit points, you can delay that damage and immediately take a bonus turn, interrupting the current turn.
 You don’t take the damage until the bonus turn ends.
 It is possible to do things, such as gaining resistance, that change how much of that damage you take.

 Once you use this feature, you can’t use it again until you finish a long rest.

 <div class='pageNumber'>1</div>
 <div class='footnote'>PART 1 | THE GLADIATOR</div>